tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/云端混流_intl_en.md

 ## Common Layout Templates
 Common templates include 10, 30, 40, 310, 390, 410, 510, and 610.
-When using them, you do not need to enter the position and length/width parameters of the input stream, and **the original image will be scaled proportionally.** You only need to pass in the template ID.
+When using them, you do not need to enter the position and length/width parameters of the input stream, and **the original image will be auto-scaled.** You only need to pass in the template ID.

 **Figures of common layout templates:**
 <table>